leanix/vsm-github-broker/README.md

 - `LEANIX_DOMAIN` - the LeanIX domain, obtained from your LeanIX url (example if your workspace is located at `https://my-company.leanix.net` then the domain is `my-company`.
 - `LEANIX_API_TOKEN` - the LeanIX token, obtained from your admin panel. :warning: Make sure the api token has `ADMIN`rights.
-- `LEANIX_CONFIGURATION_NAME` - the LeanIX configuration name. ❔in the current stage, you need to provide your GitHub organisation names to us, for us to create these configurations.
-We are working on a self-setup UI 🖥️
 - `GITHUB_TOKEN` - a [personal access token](#personal-access-token) with full `repo`, `read:org` and `admin:org_hook` scopes.
 - `GITHUB_URL` - the hostname of your GitHub Enterprise deployment, such as `https://ghe.domain.com`.
 This must include the protocol (http vs https) of the GitHub Enterprise deployment.
 - `BROKER_URL` - the full URL of the vsm client as it will be accessible by your GitHub Enterprise deployment webhooks, such as http://vsm.client:8080